-The marijuana market is evolving rapidly with the anticipation of the legalization of recreational marijuana announced to take place in October, 2018.
+The marijuana market is evolving rapidly with the legalization of recreational marijuana as announced in October, 2018.
 The estimated base retail market value of recreational marijuana is projected to be in the billions.
 The Company continues to evaluate projects in the medical marijuana sector, including, but not limited to, the agricultural, medical, technological, and property development sectors of the industry.